DataSF/datasf.github.io/blog/_posts/2018-01-12-a-data-homage-to-mayor-edwin-mah-lee-mel.md

 ## Under Mayor Lee, unemployment dropped from 8.9% to 3%, a 37 year record

 When Mayor Lee took office, San Francisco was reeling from the recession.
-During his tenure, unemployment decreased and x,xxx more jobs were created, leading to the lowest rate of unemployment in 37 years.
+During his tenure, unemployment decreased and 92,255 more jobs were created, leading to the lowest rate of unemployment in 37 years.

 ![](/uploads/versions/pasted-image-0---x----862-464x---.png)